Alone at Sam’s – An Evening With… + The Colours (album review)

 Moss Garden- David Bowie

-Deliverance of the Heart (Anxiety)- pixietricks, zircon
+Deliverance of the Heart (Heart of Anxiety)- pixietricks, zircon

 Neukoln- David Bowie